 Cannabis is taken from the leaves and buds of the cannabis plant (Cannabis sativa).
-Cannabis is usually smoked in hand-rolled cigarettes (known as ‘joints’) or in special water pipes (‘bongs’).
-Pipes or bongs can be bought or made from things such as orange juice containers, soft drink cans or even garden hose.
+Cannabis is usually smoked in hand-rolled cigarettes known as ‘joints’, or in special water pipes called ‘bongs’.
+Pipes or bongs can be bought or made from things such as orange juice containers, soft drink cans or even a garden hose.

-It can be hard to be objective when deciding if cannabis is becoming a problem for you, or someone you know.
-You may feel that you are functioning in your day-to-day activities normally and may be unaware of the warning signs that are affecting you and the people around you.
+It can be hard to recognise when cannabis is becoming a problem for you, or someone you know.
+You may feel that you are functioning in your day-to-day activities as normal and may be unaware of the warning signs that are affecting you and the people around you.

-- Experiencing cravings or urges to use cannabis so strong it overtakes your thinking
+- Experiencing cravings or urges to use cannabis that are so strong they overtake other thoughts.

-- Inability to stop or reduce cannabis use
+- An inability to stop using, or reduce your cannabis use.

-- Spending money that was intended for other things, like food, rent, entertainment or transport
+- Spending money on cannabis that was intended for other things such as food, rent, entertainment or transport.

-- Only doing things and seeing people where it’s acceptable to use cannabis, such as at parties, or choosing certain social groups
+- Only doing things and seeing people where it’s acceptable to use cannabis, such as at parties/events etc.

 The short-term effects of using cannabis may include: